mguymon/obfuscate/README.md

 A simple way to obfuscate ids and text.
 Useful when you have to make ids visible to users.
 Integrates directly with Rails 3.

+The goal is to make simple obfuscated ids that are not huge.
+This is achieved by using Blowfish and encrypting a single block.
+This produces a nice id of 11 characters (11 since the trailing = is removed by default), for example `3NINgAbOhPc`.
+The caveat is, the id must be with 99,999,999, e.g. a max length of 8.

+Text can be obfuscated using Blowfishes string encryption as well, but than it produces output that is larger than the elegant 11 character single block encryption.

 https://github.com/mguymon/obfuscate

 [RDoc](http://rubydoc.info/gems/obfuscate/frames)